Adding more power to your FAST Nano-controlled pinball machine¶

 This wiring guide is for pinball machines powered by a FAST Nano Controller.
 If you have a FAST Neuron Controller, please see the Neuron wiring guide.

-Depending on what you have in your pinball machine, you may find that you need more power than what the standard power supplies we resell can support.
+Depending on what you have in your pinball machine, you may find that you need more power than what the standard power supplies we recommend can support.
 This is most common for LEDs.
-The Mean Well RD-65A PSU we sell provides up to 6A of 5V power.
+The Mean Well RD-65A PSU we like provides up to 6A of 5V power.

 That said, having 6 amps of 5V should be plenty for most machines.
 Since LEDs are the biggest consumer of 5V power in a pinball machine, you can look at the specs of the WS2812 LED module used in pinball and see that with all three channels (red, green, and blue) all on at full brightness, each LED can take 50-60mA.
 This means 100 LEDs in your machine would be 5000-6000mA which is 5-6A, pushing the limit of the PSU.